-But just because your house is empty doesn't mean you can skip home insurance.
+But just because your house is empty doesn't mean you shouldn't compare home insurance policies and have something for your home.
 Any extended time away when your home is unoccupied can give your insurer a reason to cancel your homeowner's insurance policy, leaving your house without vital protection.

 Maybe you've bought a new home and haven't been able to sell your old one.
 Perhaps you’ve moved out temporarily while your house is undergoing renovations.
 Or maybe you're a “snowbird” who splits the year between New York and Florida.

 So you may want to look at buying vacant-home insurance, which can cost 50 percent to 60 percent more than traditional home coverage.
 Because vacant homes can be targets for vandals, thieves and squatters, home insurance companies consider them high risks and don't want to provide traditional coverage for them.

 “That's because problems like theft, vandalism, fire and flood are far more likely to happen in vacant houses than in occupied ones,” says Pete Moraga, a spokesman for the Insurance Information Network of California.
 “And the ensuing damage could be worse because no one is home to report or fix the problem.”

 Here are four things you should know about insurance if you have a vacant house: